Aethese/Switchence/README.md

 # Future Plans
 ### These are the major future plans for the program
-- [ ] Update games to make super mario 3d all stars and super mario 3d world and bowsers fury 2 different games instead of combing the two (why did i do this)
+- [x] Update games to make super mario 3d all stars and super mario 3d world and bowsers fury 2 different games instead of combing the two (why did i do this)
 - [ ] Give the program colors
+- [ ] Have the program the option to auto-update
 - [ ] Rewrite code + make a good ui lol